yejulee/yejulee/README.md

 ### Hello!
 Whether you are my friend or stumbled onto my page, welcome to my GitHub! 👋

-I am YeJu Lee, a third-year Honors College and Douglass Residential College student at Rutgers University-New Brunswick.
+I am YeJu Lee, a fourth-year Honors College and Douglass Residential College student at Rutgers University-New Brunswick.
 I am double majoring in Business Analytics & Information Technology (BAIT) and Computer Science with a Korean-English Translation & Interpreting certificate.
 It's always a pleasure to talk to new people and learn something new, so please let me know what's been interesting to you!
 <!-- To give a snippet of my life, please check out my blog! -->